Devmayank-official/JARVIS-AI/README.md

 No real AI backend or automation is used.
 Made for productivity, learning, and futuristic inspiration.

+## ⚠️ License

+This project is licensed under **All Rights Reserved**.
+You may **view** the source code for reference, but you may **not copy, modify, distribute, or reuse** any part of it.

+Please respect the creator’s work — powered by Radha Rani’s blessings 🌼

 ⭐ Star the repo if you love building futuristic voice assistants & dev tools!